mweidner037/webpack_script_bug/README.md

 The `</script>` tag gets included in the inlined HTML via the source map, confusing the browser, which interprets it as an actual closing script tag.

+You can see an example broken HTML file in `dist/index.html`.

 I encountered this bug when using [react-markdown](https://www.npmjs.com/package/react-markdown) in a project. react-markdown imports [micromark](https://www.npmjs.com/package/micromark), which includes an offending `</script>` on [this line](https://github.com/micromark/micromark-extension-gfm-footnote/blob/740919f2c98248c1f978515410c5d995c5dade00/dev/lib/html.js#L13).